POC vs Prototype vs MVP: A Comparison Guide

 MVP development is essential for testing the early version of the product in the real world.
 In the case of startups, you might not have the funds yet to build something big, so a minimum viable product becomes a decent starting point.
 The same goes for aiming to hit the market as fast as possible before your competitors.
 If you incorporate the entire feature spectrum, it'll take significant time.

 What does an MVP usually include?
 This product version is usually made up of only the basic features.
 It's not exactly a demo but rather the product's backbone upon which you'll build everything else.
-So you must carefully pick the core features to show the world first of all.
-Obviously, they will differ from project to project and influence the overall MVP development cost
+So you must carefully pick the core features to show the world first of all, as the MVP has to solve the main user problem that's in focus, otherwise it's just an "undercooked" product.
+Obviously, the feature core will differ from project to project and influence the overall MVP development cost.

 Feature prioritization is key here.
 What will the users find valuable?
 What can solve their pain points?
 When choosing the shortlisted features, you may add several common ones that your competitors are using and hook the users with something unique to your solution to stand out.